COVID-19 Government guidance

 The following advice, targeted more at health and funeral professionals is relevant to handling of care of the deceased. https://www.gov.uk/government/publications/covid-19-guidance-for-care-of-the-deceased/guidance-for-care-of-the-deceased-with-suspected-or-confirmed-coronavirus-covid-19 This was last updated on 14 December.

 The NHS has published bereavement advice and suppport, which was last reviewed on 7 January: https://www.nhs.uk/conditions/coronavirus-covid-19/bereavement-advice-and-support/

 Northern Ireland Executive

-On 23 April, the UK Government issued updated guidance of volunteering safely: https://www.gov.uk/government/publications/coronavirus-how-to-help-safely--2/coronavirus-how-to-help-safely
+On 23 April, the UK Government issued updated guidance of volunteering safely.
+This was last updated on 8 January. https://www.gov.uk/government/publications/coronavirus-how-to-help-safely--2/coronavirus-how-to-help-safely